Hall of fame

 A Legacy of Excellence and Humble Leadership

-Hailing from New Castle, Pennsylvania, Anthony Siciliano has brought the discipline and precision of his professional background as an associate professor of mathematics at Copper Mountain College to the fields of the Palm Springs Gay Softball League (PSGSL).
+Hailing from New Castle, Pennsylvania, Anthony has brought the discipline and precision of his professional background as an associate professor of mathematics at Copper Mountain College to the fields of the Palm Springs Gay Softball League (PSGSL).
 A dedicated member of NAGAAA for over 20 years, Anthony was present at the very beginning of the PSGSL, joining during its inaugural season and serving as an integral part of its growth for two decades.
 On the diamond, Anthony has competed with numerous teams, most notably as a key contributor to the powerhouse Rounders 2.0.
 His competitive record is among the most distinguished in the league, having been a member of four NAGAAA World Series Championship teams, earning two titles in the elite A division and a recent victory in the Legends C Division.

 Anthony’s impact on the league is felt just as strongly off the field, where his commitment to the community has never wavered.
 He has been a tireless advocate for the PSGSL, supporting the organization through consistent fundraising, recruitment efforts, and promotional work, while frequently marching in local Pride parades to represent the league.
 Despite his extensive list of championship rings and personal achievements, Anthony is best known for his humble leadership style.
 Whether he is in the dugout or the community, he offers a steady hand of encouragement, respect, and support to every player he meets.
 His enduring legacy is one of both high-level athletic success and a deep, quiet dedication to the values of sportsmanship and community that define the Hall of Fame.